Journal of Latin American Studies

 The Journal of Latin American Studies, established in 1969, is a peer-reviewed academic journal published by Cambridge University Press.
-The Institute of Latin American Studies of the University of London houses the journal's editorial and administrative offices.
+The Institute of the Americas of University College London houses the journal.

 Abstracting and indexing

 The journal is abstracted and indexed in Geo Abstracts, Current Contents, Social Sciences Citation Index, Arts and Humanities Citation Index, IBZ International Bibliography of Periodical Literature, and MLA Bibliography.